ADVERTISING AT CURTAINUP

 Michael Grandage is our finest director and his ensemble performances are tip top.
 The idiosyncratic aunts are a delight, Johnnypoteenmike's suit shines with grease and grime as do his stories, his 90 year old Mammy (June Watson) is being killed off with poteen and the banter from the appalling Slippy Helen touches on the behaviour of the parish priest.

 McDonagh is on the schools' examination syllabus and the night I saw The Cripple of Inishmaan there was a deservedly, rapturous reception for its star.
 Let us hope that Daniel Radcliffe will inspire a lifetime of attending plays.
-For Elyse Sommer's review of this play on Broadway in 1998 go here.
+For Elyse Sommer's review of this play at the Public Theater in New York in 1998 go here.

 Retold by Tina Packer of Shakespeare & Co.